TDI: 2 What's this?

 Hell’s Gate National Park

 This small safari park can be explored on foot.
 You can also rent a bicycle at the gate.
-Hell’s Gate and Nairobi National Park are the only options in Kenya to see a wide variety of wildlife for an affordable fee ($15).
-In the 2nd part of the Park is located Njorowa Gorge canyon, with interesting rock formation.
+Hell’s Gate and Nairobi National Park are the only options in Kenya for seeing a wide variety of wildlife at an affordable fee ($15).
+In the 2nd part of the Park is located Njorowa Gorge canyon, with interesting rock formations.

 Longonot National Park

 This is an epic trail around the dormant volcano with views of the lake.
-Major wildlife attractions include buffaloes, elands, lions, leopards, bushbucks, common zebra, giraffes, and Grant’s gazelles.
+Major wildlife attractions include buffalo, eland, lion, leopard, bushbuck, common zebra, giraffe, and Grant’s gazelle.

 The distance to the rim is just over 3km.
-Then the trail loops around the crater for 6km, at the altitude of 2700 m above sea level.
+Then the trail loops around the crater for 6km, at an altitude of 2700 m above sea level.
 The entrance fee is $20

 4. Lake Nakuru

 Lake Nakuru National Park, in central Kenya, is famous for its huge flocks of pink flamingos.
-You can also spot in the area leopards, warthogs, waterbucks, pythons, buffalos, and white rhinos.
-The sweeping grasslands are bordering the lake with rocky cliffs and lush forests.
+You can also spot in the area leopards, warthogs, waterbucks, pythons, buffaloes, and white rhinos.
+The sweeping grasslands border the lake with rocky cliffs and lush forests.

 Other places in the area: